lineality/Online_Voting_Using_One_Time_Pads/README.md

 - checksum etc.

+## types of bytes in coordination data
+- pre-empting type conversion issues

 ## Practical Model 2:
 Similar to baseline secure model with these changes.
 1. allows registered phone number use: